w95147/RPLS/README.md

 The `ReadExcelFile.exe` program in the `RANK` folder can be used to calculate the rank corresponding to the raw data, and detailed instructions are available in the `Instruction.docx` file.

-The file reproducibility demonstrates one exmaples.
+This file reproducibility demonstrates one exmaples.
 The program for convert the raw data to corresponding rank data and example dataset required are provided.
 # Custom functions needed
 ## Classification_picture
 This function returns the sample classification plot.
 It classifies samples based on the results of the Partial Least Squares Discriminant Analysis (PLS-DA) object.